-If your loved one died outside Ireland, you should contact the Irish embassy or consulate.
-You can find a list of Irish embassies and consulates online at dfa.ie, or call 01 671 1633, 8am to 5pm, Monday to Friday.
+If the person died outside Ireland, you should contact the Irish embassy or consulate.
+You can find a list of Irish embassies and consulates online at dfa.ie, or call +353 1 408 2527.
 An undertaker in Ireland can help you deal with the formalities and arrangements and help you to find a suitable funeral director in the other country.
-Bringing the body of your loved one home (known as repatriation) can be complicated and costly.
+Bringing the body home (known as repatriation) can be complicated and costly.